-The Equity Life Way.
+The Life Asset Way.
 The Right Way.

-We have reduced the chance that you will pay out of pocket for a capital call.
-Investors purchase life settlements from EquiLife as a pool of policies; the investor owns a portion of each policy.
+We have reduced the chance that you will pay in additional funds over the course of the investment.
+Investors purchase life settlements from Life Asset as a pool of policies; the investor owns a portion of each policy.
 A policy maintenance reserve account serves the entire pool.
 If a policy goes longer than expected, reserve funds protecting the remaining policies are used as a back-up plan to pay that policy's additional costs.
-Therefore, the investor doesn't come out of pocket for the capital call.
+Therefore, the investor didn't need to come out of pocket.
 Then, when the policy matures, a portion of the investor's return is reimbursed back to the maintenance reserve account to help pay for future costs for the remaining policies in the pool.
-If the final policy in the pool matures and there are funds left over in the reserve account, those funds are returned to the investor.
+If the final policy in the pool matures and there are funds left in the reserve account, those funds are returned to the investor.
 If the maintenance reserve account becomes depleted, a capital call could result.
 Unlike many other life settlement companies, in the event of early maturities, we don't pocket those remaining funds - they belong to you!